The International Code Council (ICC)

 International Code Council Evaluation Services (ICC-ES)

 ICC-ES involves technical evaluations of building products, components, methods, and materials.
-The evaluation process culminates with the issuance of technical reports that directly address the issue of code compliance and is useful to regulatory agencies and building-product manufacturers.
+The evaluation process culminates with the issuance of technical reports that directly address the issue of code compliance and are useful to regulatory agencies and building-product manufacturers.

 The International Code Council (ICC) codes related to roofing and PV systems are highlighted below: